Back to standards

 Training Tip:Ensure a smooth transition of service from bar to table.
 All beverage service is performed using a tray when possible.

-Guests should be fully escorted to their seats, and staff remains beside the table until all guests are seated.
+Guests should be fully escorted to their seats, not pointed in a direction.
+The staff member remains beside the table until everyone is seated comfortably and any immediate questions have been addressed.

 Training Tip:Ensure full escort and attentive presence during initial seating.
-Await for any initial questions or requests before leaving the table.
+Wait for any initial questions or requests before leaving the table.

 Training Tip:Offer help with seating when needed without being intrusive.